 Apart from that, it is also stated in Malaysia’s Education Act that the national language (which in this case refers to the Malay language) is to be used in all educational institutions in Malaysia.
 Due to this, you’ll find that most national learning institutions (primary schools, secondary schools, and some local universities) utilize the Malay language as the medium of instruction.

 However, since Malaysia has vernacular education, we also have Malaysian Chinese and Indian vernacular schools all over the country – these schools use each respective language as a medium of instruction.

-Besides that, if you plan to come, visit, study, or even working in Malaysia one day, here's one fact you should know: though the national language of this country is Bahasa Malaysia, the formal and informal Malay can be very different.
+Besides that, if you plan to come, visit, study, or even work in Malaysia one day, here’s one fact you should know: though the national language of this country is Bahasa Malaysia, formal and informal Malay can be very different.